GRADUATION RESEARCH CHANTAL BLOM - PART 2

 We use some of the data to try out different combinations.

-The video below explains how the best value of k can be determined
+The video below explains how to determine the best value of k

 using k-Nearest Neighbor regression.